HamzaAnis/open-eth-pool-script-install/README.md

 Reply with y if prompted

-The script works under my environment when no dependencies are installed and geth is not synced.However, it can still be improved and under devleopment.
+The script works under my environment when no dependencies are installed and geth is not synced.
+However, it can still be improved and under development.

    [repo]: <https://github.com/sammy007/open-ethereum-pool>
    [www]: <https://github.com/sammy007/open-ethereum-pool/tree/master/www>